 - Initiative, self-motivated, resourceful, detail-oriented, dependability, strong attention to detail, and excellent interpersonal and relationship building skills;

-- Must have excellent English and French writing skills and be able to create content for different audiences.
+- Must have excellent English and French speaking and writing skills and be able to create content for different audiences.
 Fluency in the local language of the landscape is preferred;

 - Strong research and computer skills required (Microsoft Word, Excel, and PowerPoint, project management systems);

 - Ability to work regularly and collaboratively with colleagues who are working in similar landscapes and others who are based in different countries and time zones;